TruStory/truchain/README.md

 Because the current Cosmos SDK data store is built on key-value storage, database operations are more explicit than a relational or even NoSQL database.
 Lists and queues must be made for data that needs to be retrieved.

-`TruKeeper` handles all reads and writes from key-value storage.
+`Keeper` handles all reads and writes from key-value storage.
 It contains a separate store for each data type:

 Stories key-value store: